History of Guyana: The cooperative republic

-The 1968 elections allowed the PNC to rule without the UF.
+The 1968 elections allowed the PNC to rule without The United Force (UF).
 The PNC won thirty seats, the PPP nineteen seats, and the UF four seats.
 However, many observers claimed the elections were marred by manipulation and coercion by the PNC.
 The PPP and UF were part of Guyana's political landscape but were ignored as Burnham began to convert the machinery of state into an instrument of the PNC.
-However, an investigation of voting lists compiled by Guyanese diplomats in Britain and America "uncovered scores of invented names and fake addresses", with Peter D'Aguiar, leader of The United Force, calling the election result "a seizure of power by fraud, not an election."
+However, an investigation of voting lists compiled by Guyanese diplomats in Britain and America "uncovered scores of invented names and fake addresses", with Peter D'Aguiar, leader of UF, calling the election result "a seizure of power by fraud, not an election."

 After the 1968 elections, Burnham's policies, despite a continued CIA subsidy, became more leftist as he announced he would lead Guyana to socialism.
-He consolidated his dominance of domestic policies through gerrymandering, manipulation of the balloting process, and politicalization of the civil service.
+He consolidated his dominance of domestic policies through gerrymandering, manipulation of the balloting process, and politicalisation of the civil service.
 A few Indo-Guyanese were co-opted into the PNC, but the ruling party was unquestionably the embodiment of the Afro-Guyanese political will.
 Although the Afro-Guyanese middle class was uneasy with Burnham's leftist leanings, the PNC remained a shield against Indo-Guyanese dominance.
-The support of the Afro-Guyanese community allowed the PNC to bring the economy under control and to begin organizing the country into cooperatives.
+The support of the Afro-Guyanese community allowed the PNC to bring the economy under control and to begin organising the country into cooperatives.

-On February 23, 1970, Guyana declared itself a "cooperative republic" and cut all ties to the British monarchy.
+On 23 February 1970 Guyana declared itself a "cooperative republic" and cut all ties to the British monarchy.
 The governor general was replaced as head of state by a ceremonial president.
 Relations with Cuba were improved, and Guyana became a force in the Nonaligned Movement.
 In August 1972, Burnham hosted the Conference of Foreign Ministers of Nonaligned Countries in Georgetown.
 He used this opportunity to address the evils of imperialism and the need to support liberation movements in southern Africa.
 Burnham also let Cuban troops use Guyana as a transit point on their way to the war in Angola in the mid-1970s and established diplomatic relations with the People's Republic of China in June 1972.
 Others argued that he became a "dictatorial figure" and that, by this point, he had "adopted the very politics the United States had sought to fend off."

 In the early 1970s, electoral fraud became blatant in Guyana.
 PNC victories always included overseas voters, who consistently and overwhelmingly voted for the ruling party.
 The police and military intimidated the Indo-Guyanese.
 The army was accused of tampering with ballot boxes.
 Some scholars have noted that opposition, at the time, to the Guyanese government was multiracial.
-Also, it was said that in 1973, the overseas vote was "padded" while real people were disenfranchised, even recognized by U.S. Embassy officials.
+Also, it was said that in 1973, the overseas vote was "padded" while real people were disenfranchised, even recognised by U.S. Embassy officials.